frederic-perez/AmE-dictionary/data/dictionary.md

 __close > not even close__
 __close call__ _n informal_ :three::dart: A narrow escape from danger or trouble. _Syn_ a close shave, narrow escape _Phew, that was a close shave._
 __close the loops__
+__closed-captioned__ _adj_ Broadcast with captions that are only visible if the viewer opts to enable them: _closed-captioned television for the hearing-impaired._
 __closely__ _Obama's words are being watched closely by world leaders._
 __closeted__ :two::hammer: _A closeted life._
 __closure__